How to Create a Photography Business Plan

 Marketing and Sales

 Detail your marketing strategies for promoting your photography business.
-This includes online and offline marketing efforts, such as social media, website, SEO, your logo, advertising, networking, and partnerships.
+This includes online and offline marketing efforts, such as social media, how to build a killer photography website, SEO, your photography logo tips, advertising, networking, and partnerships.
 Develop a sales strategy to acquire clients and retain them through exceptional customer service and satisfaction.

 Funding Request